josefwegner/CMAKE_AOS4/README.md

 The CMAKE pkg-config module is not the only way to find libraries though.
 Actually, from what I have read, I think it is discouraged since not everything comes with a .pc file.

 ### Finding / linking libraries when generating for AmigaOS4
 Often, the CMakeLists.txt file needs to be hacked.
-Either there is no corresponding .pc file, so PKG_CHECK_MODULES cannot be used, or, there is no corresponding .cmake file for the find_module function.
+Either there is no corresponding .pc file, so ***PKG_CHECK_MODULES*** cannot be used, or, there is no corresponding .cmake file for the ***find_module*** function.
 I believe there is no getting around this (let me know if there is an easier way; of course, one can write their own .pc / .cmake file!).
 Therefore, my general approach is to add something like:

 ```
+# Remember that AMIGAOS4 is a variable that is set in our cmake.ppc-amigaos toolchain file
 if ( AMIGAOS4 )
-  target_link_libraries(PROGRAM, "-lfoo")
+  target_link_libraries(${PROGRAM}, "-lfoo")
 else ()
   find_package(foo x.y REQUIRED)
 endif ()
 ```
+This essentially bypasses the actual finding of the library and tell CMAKE: When you finally link the executable, just listen to me and link it with this.